Human Irisin, His-tag

 ELISA and Western Blotting.

-So, Wing Yan, and Po Sing Leung.
+- So WY, Leung PS.
 Irisin ameliorates hepatic glucose/lipid metabolism and enhances cell survival in insulin-resistant human HepG2 cells through adenosine monophosphate-activated protein kinase signaling.
-Int J Biochem Cell Biol.
-2016; 78:237-47.
+The international journal of biochemistry & cell biology.
+2016 Sep 1;78:237-47.